Our health care system is in crisis. Without swift action, that crisis could threaten every North Carolina family’s health and finances.

 Unchecked Pharmaceutical Marketing Drives Up Costs

 Americans spend billions of dollars annually on prescription drugs that are no better than cheaper alternatives or that may have dangerous or unrecognized side-effects.
-Worse, drug companies’ marketing campaigns in support of their most expensive drugs cost $11.5 billion in 2005.
+Worse, drug companies’ marketing campaigns in support their most expensive drugs cost $11.5 billion in 2005.

 Drug advertising generally encourages the use of newer, more expensive medications, even if they are no more effective than existing ones